 One of the most popular courses in America is psychology and the good life.

-To determine what makes people happy, psychologists found it effective to study the habits of people who already identify as happy, which include devoting time to family and friends, practising gratitude, practising optimism and keeping physically active.
+To determine what makes people happy, the psychologist found it effect to study the habits of people who already identify as happy, which include devoting time to family and friends, practising gratitude, practising optimism and keeping physically active.

 Generally, Western society does a terrible job of valuing time and money correctly.
 Money is theoretically infinite, whereas time continuously depletes.
-Sadly, we often associate money and wealth with success and status, For example, many people would accept a new job with a higher pay if it meant an increased hours or a longer commute.
+Sadly, we often associate money and wealth with success and status.
+For example, many people would accept a new job with a higher pay even if it meant increased hours or a longer commute.

-Here are some excellent activities to improve one's well-being or rewire your brain toward happiness:
+Some excellent activities to improve one's well-being or “rewire” your brain toward happiness:

-1. Sleep.
-Get at least seven hours of sleep per night;
+1) Sleep: get at least seven hours of sleep.

-2. Gratitude: One study found that taking the time to journal just three things daily over 15 days led to better well-being in 94 per cent of respondents;
+2) Gratitude: One study found that taking the time to journal just three things daily over 15 days led to better well-being in 94% of respondents.

-3. Turn off your phone.
-The evolution of smartphones has perpetuated electronic stimulation and dependency;
+3) Turn your phone off: the evolution of smartphones has perpetuated electronic stimulation and dependency.

-4. Philanthropy.
-There are three main ways to give back: time, talent or treasure;
+4) Philanthropy: there are three main ways to give backm which are time, talent or treasure.

-5. Meditate.
-Even as little as 10 minutes per day helps;
+5) Meditate: even as little as 10 minutes per day.

-Those who know me know I am Type A and a goal chaser.
+Those who know me know I am type A and a goal chaser.
 While many of my accomplishments have brought a sense of joy and accomplishment, they are not lasting.
 Honestly, I must work on my own happiness.
-I somewhat reluctantly completed The Authentic Happiness Inventory and was satisfied with the outcome , ut I admittedly I can do more of numbers 1, 2, 4 and 6.
+I somewhat reluctantly completed the Authentic Happiness Inventory and was satisfied with the outcome, but I admittedly I can do more of numbers 1,2,4 and 6.